How to Use White Space in Graphic Design - Paper Lime Creative

 Not only does white space make your content easier to read, but using lots of white space gives the feeling of luxury.
 If you are targeting a high-end client, creating a luxurious brand is important to help build brand credibility.

-Giving a wider spacing to a light weight letter is an easy way to make your marketing look higher-end.
+Giving a wider spacing to a lightweight letter is an easy way to make your marketing look higher-end.
 It says “we can afford to waste all this space!”
 Lots of space makes designs look modern and minimalist.

 Check out high-end brands like Apple, Tiffany and Rolex.
 Their websites and advertising use a ton of negative space to put attention on the product.
 In addition to lots of negative space, there is no superfluous information on the websites, everything is intentional to put the focus on the product.